-Description: As part of the AMBER project a Smartphone App has been developed.
+Description: As part of the AMBER project a Smartphone App will be developed.
 With this App users, can upload barriers they find in the field to the European Barrier Inventory.
-In this way, the barrier database can be filled cost-effectively.
+This way the barrier database can be filled cost effectively.
 The smartphone app is available as a download for Android and IOS on the AMBER website at https://portal.amber.international/.